 Professional condo manager

-Having or not a condominium manager is entirely a decision of the condominium owners.
+Having or not having a condominium manager is entirely a decision of the condominium owners.
 It is a decision that has to be taken during the condo owner meeting that is held once a year.
 The bylaws will state what percentage of condo owners will be needed to elect a condominium manager.

 Advantages and disadvantages